 The Savage River is a 2-hour roundtrip bus ride from the park entrance to the Savage River area at Mile 15 on the Park Road.
 Walking trails, hiking, and great views of the Outer Alaska Ranges make this a wonderful location for an introduction to Denali National Park and Preserve.
-Let our drivers guide you along Denali’s scenic Park Road corridor and search for wildlife as you hike through a vast, glacier carved valley.
 The Savage River Shuttle departs hourly in both directions during peak season.
 During the shoulder season more information can be found at the Wilderness Access Center.

 Traveling with Children

 Please note that Alaska State Law requires children to be in a car or buses in a booster seat as follows:

 - Children younger than 1 year of age or less than 20 pounds (9 kilograms) must be in a rear facing infant seat.

 - Children 1 to 4 years and at least 20 pounds (9 kilograms) must be in a child restraint.